polyurichard/lectures/OOD/oo.md

       uri: mongodb://localhost:27017/mydatabase
 ```

 You can choose which profile (and thus which configuration file) to use when launching the application  by setting the `spring.profiles.active` property.
+For intsance,

-To launch your app with MySQL, you may execute
+1. To launch your app with MySQL, you may execute

 ```bash
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=mysql
 ```

-To launch your app with MongoDB, you may execute
+2. To launch your app with MongoDB, you may execute

 ```bash
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=mongodb